YannGou/CCBounce/README.md

 LINUX: apt-get install gnuplot

-The code can be runned with the commande "make" typed in a terminal opened in the same directory.
+The code can be simply runned with the commande "make" typed in a terminal opened in the same directory.

 # Usage